uio-bmi/immuneML/docs/source/quickstart.rst

 The purpose of the Quickstart tutorial is to help new users get started with running immuneML as quickly as possible.
 You will find a step-by-step guide on how to use immuneML for a simple machine learning analysis on an adaptive immune receptor repertoire (AIRR) dataset.

 The quickest way for a first-time user to try out immuneML is through our Galaxy interface.
+Watch this video to see how to perform a simple repertoire classification task in Galaxy.

+.. raw:: html

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/cuCbkvvxmzQ" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+To try out immuneML for yourself, follow one of the Quickstart tutorials.
 For immunologists without a machine learning background, we recommend following this tutorial:

 - :ref:`Quickstart: Galaxy with button-based tools`